 If you have any concerns about your health or wellness, don't hesitate to get in touch with MICA's Welllness team.
 You can find out more about them here.

 - Healthcare in the USA is privatized.
 The US Government does not provide health care for everyone.

-- The cost of receiving health care is very high.
+- The cost of receiving health care without insurance is very high.

 - Americans sign up for health insurance plans to help lessen the cost of receiving medical care.

 - Insurance companies help pay for a portion of the cost for seeing a medical professional.

 - Health insurance companies don't pay for everything.
 You must understand what your insurance company does and doesn't pay for.